MinaProtocol/mina/rfcs/0050-verification-key-permissions.md

 NB: This RFC relies on the [protocol versioning RFC](TODO).

 In order to prevent a zkApp from breaking upon a future incompatible upgrade of the protocol, we will not allow users to set the `Impossible` or `Proof` permissions on the verification key.
-Instead, we will add 2 new permissions, `Impossible_during_hard_fork` and `Proof_during_hard_fork`, each of which will carry a specific transaction logic version to represent the hard fork they in which they are valid.
-Thus, the total set of permissions allowed to be set on verification keys would be:

-* `None`
-* `Either`
-* `Signature`
-* `Proof_during_hard_fork of txn_version`
-* `Impossible_during_hard_fork of txn_version`

-There is a restriction enforced in the transaction snark when a user attempts to set the permission to either `Proof_during_hard_fork` or `Impossible_during_hard_fork`.
-For any hard fork version, the transaction snark will only accept attempts to set one of these permissions to the current hard fork version.
-Any attempt to set one of these permissions to a hard fork version other than the current one will result in a failure.
-This failure should be implemented as a well formed transaction error rather than failing on chain, since it is something that can be checked statically before accepting transactions into the transaction pool.
-Thus, the transaction snark will fail to prove any such transactions, rather than failing on-chain.
+Instead, the verification key permission will be represented as a tuple `(Control.t * txn_version`, and `Proof`/`Impossible` controllers will be reinterpreted as `Signature` if the protocol `txn_version` differs.
+User interfaces may provide a less-detailed representation for `None` and `Either`, but the snark and over-the-wire protocol must accept a tuple for all variants.

+To ensure that contracts do not become soft-locked, both the transaction logic and the snark must only accept transactions with `txn_version` equal to the current version.
+Any other versions must be rejected by the transaction pool, block validation logic, and by the snark.

+Where the verification key permission is set in an account update, the `txn_version` must be included in its hash, to ensure that the update cannot be replayed to 're-lock' the account to a newer, incompatible version.

 When the `txn_version` referenced by either of these new permissions matches the current hard fork version of the protocol, the permissions act exactly like their normal counterparts (`Proof` fields can only be updated with a valid proof, `Impossible` fields can never be updated).
 When the `txn_version` is older than (less than) the current hard fork version, then both of these permissions fallback to the `Signature` case, so that the now broken zkApps can be updated for the new hard fork.

 An account permission that is set to either of these new permissions can be updated when the `txn_version` referenced is older than the current hard fork version.
 This scenario ignores restrictions by `set_permission`, and operates as if `set_permission` were `Signature`.

-The transaction snark asserts that any `txn_version` referenced by any account permission cannot be newer than the current protocol version.

 ## Test plan and functional requirements